philmorefkoung/Statistical-Analysis/README.md

 ## Residuals

 Utilizing Standardized, Studentized, and RStudent residuals, the two outlying countries were identified as Rwanda and Botswana (index 148 and 152).
 Removing these two countries would improve the residual plot but not improve the model; furthermore, there was an insufficient amount of non-statistical reasons to remove Rwanda and Botswana from the model.
 As such, the model proceeded with no removals of countries.
 The residual plot and histogram followed a random distribution and normal distribution indicating no transformation is necessary.
+Furthermore, a vif test was conducted to test for multicollinearity.
+Presence of this would indicate that two or more independent variables are correlated to each other and that our results may be less significant.
+However, our test indicated no presence of multicollinearity (a value greater than 10 would indicate this).
 <br>

 ## Variable Selection